codepath/android_guides/Using-CodePath-Async-Http-Client.md

         // Here we want to process the json data into Java models.
     }

-  public void onFailure(int statusCode, Header[] headers, Throwable t, JSONObject e)  {
+  public void onFailure(int statusCode, Headers headers, String responseString, Throwable t)  {
     // Handle the failure and alert the user to retry Log.e("ERROR", e.toString());
   }